kengraf/GenCyber/LessonPlanThursday.md

 ### Assessment
 The assessment for this lesson is a combination of informal observation and game statistics:
 - The number of challenges all students answer
-- The challenges that each sutdent answers
+- The challenges that each student answers

 ### Differentiated Learning Opportunities
 Advanced students will have the opportunity to share their methods.